Nuclear Level Density and $\gamma$-ray Strength Function of $^{67}\mathrm{Ni}$ and the impact on the i-process: Normalization of NLD and SF Normalization of NLD and gamma-SF

-Instead of NLDs from resolved discrete states we have considered level densities based on the counting of levels from large-scale shell model (SM) calculations of ref. \cite{Midtbo2018}.
-For shell model results utilizing the \verb+ca48mh1g+ interaction, see Refs.\cite{Midtbo2018,PhysRevC.97.054329} for details.
-Justification for this choice is based on the comparison between known low-lying levels and shell model results of other $\mathrm{Ni}$ isotopes \cite{PhysRevC.97.054329}.
-These are shown to reproduce experimental NLDs with reasonable accuracy, see \ref{appendixA}.
+Instead of NLDs from resolved discrete states we have considered level densities based on the counting of levels from large-scale shell model (SM) calculations utilizing the \verb+ca48mh1g+ interaction, see Refs.\cite{Midtbo2018,PhysRevC.97.054329} for details.

-To perform the actual Bayesian analysis, model and normalization parameters were sampled using the Bayesian nested sampling algorithm \verb+MulitNest+ \cite{Feroz2008,Feroz2009,Feroz2019} in the \verb+PyMultinest+ package \cite{Buchner2014}.
-Final, model-dependent, normalized NLD and $\gamma$SF are obtained by averaging the posterior for each combination of NLD and $\gamma$SF model.
+To perform the actual Bayesian analysis, model and normalization parameters were sampled using the Bayesian nested sampling algorithm \verb+MultiNest+ \cite{Feroz2008,Feroz2009,Feroz2019} in the \verb+PyMultiNest+ package \cite{Buchner2014} to obtain a posterior probability distributions of the normalization and model parameters $\bm{\theta}$, given as samples $\bm{\theta}_i$.